PopularCategoryTheory/PopularCategoryTheory.github.io/_posts/2021-06-16-harry-potter.md

 My journey of completing the Harry Potter novels brought a great amount of contentment to me - not just because I adored the plot, and how J.K.
 Rowling threw light on the proletariat's troubles by means of a few books, but also since it gifted me with a great amount of treasured memories, mostly involving the time I spent with friends while reading it.
 I was so obsessed with Harry Potter that I would ask my father to buy me Prop Replicas from Platform 9 3/4 at London, and these collectibles continue to inundate my house.
 Mr. Silent, Mr. Blabbermouth, and a few of my other friends would often quiz each other to test our knowledge of events that occurred in the series.

 Nevertheless, my love for J. K. Rowling was certainly not everlasting - today, at this point of time, the only thing that I am grateful for are the moments I spent with my friends.
-My respect for her ebbed away slowly but surely over a long period of time.
+My respect for her ebbed away slowly but surely.

 [WORK IN PROGRESS]